-Note that one central purpose of the draft Part I of the Addendum is to use monitoring and other information and analyses to better track how the program strategies, including the Ecosystem Function strategy and Habitat sub-strategy, are contributing to achieving the program goals and objectives.
-This includes identifying a set of habitat strategy performance indicators and a commitment to continue working with others to improve the monitoring and evaluation framework especially for tracking and assessing the benefits of habitat improvement actions and using that information in decisionmaking.
-Draft 2020 Addendum, at 22, 24-25 (to be finalized later in 2020).
+Note that one central purpose of Part I of the Addendum is to use monitoring and other information and analyses to better track how the program strategies, including the Ecosystem Function strategy and Habitat sub-strategy, are contributing to achieving the program goals and objectives.
+This includes identifying a set of ecological objectives and habitat strategy performance indicators and a commitment to continue working with others to improve the monitoring and evaluation framework especially for tracking and assessing the benefits of habitat improvement actions and using that information in decisionmaking.
+2020 Addendum, Part I, at 23-24, 25, 28, 31-32, 35).